gaetanzanella/gaetanzanella.github.io/_posts/2024-02-24-guidelines-for-nx-domain-driven-hexagon-projects.md

 - **main**, the main function, it launches the app using the api provided by **App**.
 - **configuration**, the schemas and types required by the configuration of the app.

-This layer is close to the App layer.
-It does not explicitly exists in the [hexagonal paper](https://github.com/Sairyss/domain-driven-hexagon?tab=readme-ov-file#domain-driven-hexagon) and it can be simply seen as a part of it.
+This layer is close to the **App layer**.
+It does not explicitly exist in the [hexagonal paper](https://github.com/Sairyss/domain-driven-hexagon?tab=readme-ov-file#domain-driven-hexagon) and it can be simply seen as a part of it.
 Nevertheless adding this concept helps to move to Nx and its libs / apps distinction.
 It is the purpose of the next section.

 ## Transposing 4-layers architecture to a Nx monorepo

 Once we clearly divided our components in 4-layers, the next step was to distribute them in Nx monorepos.
 Remember, the goal is to maximize code reuse and simplify maintenance.

-Quickly, we admitted finding a universal and perfect arrangement for our components will not be possible.
-Actually, the layers transposition in Nx monorepo may vary from one project to the other.
+We quickly realized that achieving a universally perfect arrangement for our components would be impractical.
+In reality, the transposition of layers within Nx monorepos may vary from one project to another.

 Instead, alongside detailed use cases (visible in the next section), we defined rules for each of our Nx monorepos:

-- **The `apps` folder should be small.**
+1. **The `apps` folder should be small.**

-This is actually part of the mental model [detailed by Nx](https://nx.dev/concepts/more-concepts/applications-and-libraries#mental-model).
+This is actually the mental model [detailed by Nx](https://nx.dev/concepts/more-concepts/applications-and-libraries#mental-model).

 In our 4-layers approach, most of the time, the apps folders should only contain the **bootstrap** layer of the final components.
 Their **core**, **app** and **infra** layers should be in the `libs` folder.

-- **The use of independent packages is encouraged.**
+2. **The use of independent packages is encouraged.**

 Nx makes creating packages easy.
 It is a great way to share logic across multiple components and packages.